-In web development it's often adventageous to minify embeded files.
-Minification refers to the process of removing all unnecessary characters while leaving the core functionality in tact.
-The end result is a new file which is smaller in filesize to the original, yet identical from a machine perspective.
+Minification refers to the process of removing all unnecessary characters while leaving the core functionality of the code in tact.
+The end result is a new file which is smaller in size to the original, yet identical from a machine perspective.
 The core benefit to smaller files is that they require less bandwidth and are faster for the client to download.
 Although not intended, the minification profess can make code more difficult for humans to read, which is why minification can also been seen as light weight obfuscation.

 Before we begin the technical discussion we should explain where and how we use Minification.
 We use PHP to transfer files from our development environment to production.
 We opt to automate the minification process during this push step.
 This approach gives us all of the benefits of minimization (smaller files which require less bandwidth for the users) without the drawbacks (forcing our developers to work with giant blobs of difficult to read code).
 Since minification is preformed when a page is published, and not each time a page is accessed, we're less concerned with preformance.
 Thus we opt for readaibility and ease of debugging over preformance.